 What is “Ideal”

-How many women think daily, even hourly, and obsess about the extra weight they’d like to lose?
+How many women think and obsess about the extra weight they’d like to lose ever day, or even every hour?
 How many dislike themselves because of their extra weight?
 This stress alone is unhealthy for women.
 When the focus is solely about the looks, then we are always on a “diet” and focusing on depravation.
 On the other hand, when we focus on trying to eat more healthy whole foods, the focus is on the benefit and the nutrients.

 Let’s focus on eating healthy foods and nourishing our bodies rather than maintaining the weight we had in high school.